-We can define a set of transformation rules that make it possible to transform only a part of the system model.
+Therefore we can define a set of transformation rules that make it possible to transform only a part of the system model.
 A simple transformation is shown in Figure 6.
 We do not intend to provide here a comprehensive set of transformations but rather illustrate the transformation of just a portion of the model taking advantage of the definition of hierarchy for PRES+ models.
-Assume that two nets N' and N'' are totalequivalent in the sense defined in [5].
-The intuitive idea behind total-equivalence is as follows (the reader is referred to [5] for a formal definition): (a) there exist bijections that define one-to-one correspondence between in(out)-ports of N' and N''; (b) having initially tokens with the same token value/time in corresponding in-ports, there exists a firing sequence which leads to the same marking and the very same token values and times in corresponding out-ports.
+Assume that N' and N'' are total-equivalent in the sense defined in [Cor00a].
+The intuitive idea behind total-equivalence is as follows (the reader is referred to [Cor00a] for a formal definition): (a) there exist bijections that define one-to-one correspondence between in(out)-ports of N' and N''; (b) having initially tokens with the same token value/time in corresponding inports, there exists a firing sequence which leads to the same marking and the very same token values and times in corresponding out-ports.
 The nets N' and N'' are total-equivalent if the above requirements hold.
-It is not difficult to formally prove that N'and N'' are total-equivalent, provided the conditions given in Figure 6 are satisfied.
-The most interesting part for this particular transformation is that if a certain net N' is a refinement of a given super-transition $S \in \Lambda$ in the hierarchical net $H=(P, T, \Lambda, I, O, M_0)$ (see Definition 10) and N' is transformed into N'' (so that N' and N'' are total-equivalent), then N'' is also a refinement of S and may be used instead of N' without changing the overall system at all.
-Therefore such a transformation rule can be used to simplify PRES+ models and accordingly reduce the complexity of the verification process.
+It is not difficult to formally prove that N' and N'' are total-equivalent in Figure 6 are satisfied.
+The most interesting part for this particular transformation is that if N' is a refinement of a given super-transition S (see Definition 10), then N'' is also a refinement of S, and consequently such a transformation rule can be used to ease the verification of PRES+ models.

-The kind of transformations worth using during verification are those that transform a net into a total-equivalent one.
-Since an external observer could not distinguish between two total-equivalent nets (for the same tokens in corresponding in-ports, the observer would get in both cases the very same tokens in corresponding out-ports), the global system properties are preserved in terms of reachability, time, and functionality.
+The kind of transformations worth using during verification are those that transform a net into another total-equivalent.
+Since an external observer could not distinguish between two total-equivalent nets (for the same tokens in corresponding in-ports, the observer would get in both cases the very same tokens in corresponding out-ports), the global system properties remain in terms of reachability, time, and functionality.
 Therefore such transformations are correctness-preserving: if a property p holds in a net, it does in the other (a total-equivalent one); if p does not hold in the first net, it does not either in the second.

-We will illustrate the benefits of using transformations in the verification of the filter discussed in Section 4.
-We consider two cases of a GMDF α of length 1024: a) with an overlapping factor of 4, we have the following parameters: L=1024, $\alpha=4$, K=4, N=256, and R=64; b) with an overlapping factor of 2, we have the following parameters: L=1024, $\alpha=2$, K=8, N=128, and R=64.
-Having a sampling rate of 8 kHz, the maximum execution time for one iteration is in both cases 8 ms (64 new samples must be processed at each iteration).
+We will illustrate the benefits of using transformations, which are in turn possible due to the concept of hierarchy, in the verification of the GMDF α discussed in Section 4.
+Considering a filter of length 1024 and an overlapping factor of 4, we have the following parameters: L=1024, α =4, K=4, N=256, and R=64.
+Having a sampling rate of 8 kHz, the maximum execution time for one iteration is 8 ms (64 new samples must be processed at each iteration).
 The completion of one iteration is determined by the marking of the place E'.